leandromonaco/Documentation/software-development-objectives.md

 - TBA

-## Improve code quality and reduce technical debt
+## Improve code quality to reduce technical debt

 Write quality code that does what it’s intended to do, follows a consistent style, is easy to understand, is well documented, and can be tested.
 Focus on readability, performance, maintainability, reliability/resiliency, and security.